 We pledge to present and produce relevant events that broadly and fully engage the Black experience.

-To meet these pledges, we are rigorously investigating the concerns voiced about our School of the Performing Arts.
-Incorporating recommendations from that investigation’s findings, we will undertake a robust effort to align our policies, practices and behaviors with the values of our organization and our community.
+We will undertake a robust effort to align our policies, practices and behaviors with the values of our organization and our community.
 In addition, we will redouble our efforts working with diversity consultants to: continuously train volunteers, board members and staff in diversity and inclusion; and to recruit more diversity in our staff.

 We commit to engaging leadership at every level of our organization to establish clear and concrete steps for success in diversity, equity and inclusion, and to achieve them as we restart after our COVID pause.